Last Updated on 6 January 2026 by Cycloscope

 Are Ridley bikes good?

 Ridley is a leading European bike manufacturer from Belgium, one of the undisputed birthplaces of cycling.
-Ridley bikes are good enough to be used by pros in the world’s most important road cycling competitions, such as Tour de France and Giro d’Italia.
+Ridley bikes are good enough to be used by pros in the world’s most important road cycling competitions, such as the Tour de France and the Giro d’Italia.

 Are Ridley bike frames made in China?

-Although the design and final built are handled in the Belgian quarters, frames are produced in two massive factories in China that make all carbon frames for Giant, Cervelo, Scott, Trek, Ridley, Colnago, Specialized, and literally hundreds more brands.
+Although the design and final build are handled in the Belgian quarters, frames are produced in two massive factories in China that make all carbon frames for Giant, Cervelo, Scott, Trek, Ridley, Colnago, Specialized, and literally hundreds more brands.